Australian leaders say it’s time to face up to the gender ‘merit trap’

 Indeed, the more an organisation promotes itself as meritocratic, the more inequitable it was found to be.

 “We take it for granted that merit is objective.
 But in fact, it’s been shown to be highly subjective, particularly when trying to assess someone’s potential for a role.
-And wherever there’s subjectivity, we’re at risk of bias,” said Elizabeth Broderick, Convener of the Male Champions of Change.
+And wherever there’s subjectivity, we’re at risk of bias,” said Elizabeth Broderick, Founder of the Champions of Change Coalition.

 “Too often decision-makers think they’re selecting the best person for the job on the basis of merit, but in fact they’re favouring people who look like them or think like them and ignoring the organisation’s future needs.
 When this happens, they’ve fallen into the merit trap,” said Ms Smith-Gander.